isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-Flag all fall throughs from non-empty `case`s.
+Flag all fall-throughs from non-empty `case`s.

 ### <a name="Res-default"></a>ES.79: ??? `default`